 GeneCards Summary for DAD1 Gene

 DAD1 (Defender Against Cell Death 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and N-Glycan biosynthesis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
 GO annotations related to this gene include dolichyl-diphosphooligosaccharide-protein glycotransferase activity and oligosaccharyl transferase activity.

 UniProtKB/Swiss-Prot for DAD1 Gene